-The radon inspection report will follow under separate cover upon completion of the test period.
+The radon inspection report is attached via a separate link, with summary below.
 Radon levels vary over time based on many different factors, and the average concentration for the structure will change.
 HomeTeam recommends performing periodic, long-term radon testing once the structure is occupied.